Licensing Guides

 In addition to the associate of applied science degrees in HVAC offered at Ivy Tech, there is an HVAC program at Southern Indiana Career & Technical Center in Evansville.
 There are also many more options for online training like Fortis.
 Most, if not all, of these programs will provide you with the opportunity to earn your EPA federally mandated certification.
 Fortis has a campus in Indianapolis, too.

-Here are two great lists of the best HVAC schools in Indiana:
+Here's a great list of the best HVAC schools in Indiana:

 Tuition: The cost of tuition depends on the program you choose.
 According to Education Cost Helper, an HVAC certificate can cost as little as $1,200.
 Tuition for an associate’s degree can cost from a few thousand to $15,000.